mcyril/pmergesort/README.md

 The aim was to implement stable and performant parallel sort algorithm with the minimal memory footprint.
 The merge sort is used as the base since it’s highly adaptive to a parallel processing.
 In-place mergesort based on [SymMerge](https://dx.doi.org/10.1007%2F978-3-540-30140-0_63) algorithm from Kim Pok-Son and Arne Kutzner, "Stable Minimum Storage Merging by Symmetric Comparisons", in Susanne Albers and Tomasz Radzik, editors, Algorithms - ESA 2004, volume 3221 of Lecture Notes in Computer Science, pages 714-723.
 Springer, 2004.

-Current implementation is Mac OS X-centric, thus it uses [Apple GCD](https://en.wikipedia.org/wiki/Grand_Central_Dispatch) for multi-threading (if available), though it’s possible to use pthreads based multi-threading mechanism (basic Thread Pool implementation is included as well).
+Current implementation is macOS-centric, thus it uses [Apple GCD](https://en.wikipedia.org/wiki/Grand_Central_Dispatch) for multi-threading (if available), though it’s possible to use pthreads based multi-threading mechanism (basic Thread Pool implementation is included as well).

 ### INTERFACE (defined in pmergesort.h)